shikha1108/notes/technicalTerms.md

 ### Service
+We used service in a java spring project.

 ### Microservice Architecture
 We divide our services into multiple smaller services known microservices.
 These micro services communicate to each other using REST apis.